google/cel-go/README.md

 )
 ```

 That's it.
-The environment is ready to be use for parsing and type-checking.
+The environment is ready to be used for parsing and type-checking.
 CEL supports all the usual primitive types in addition to lists, maps, as well
 as first-class support for JSON and Protocol Buffers.